 Symptoms of gingivitis in kids are fairly easy to detect.
-Even though gingivitis is very common in children, taking the necessary measures to help prevent, treat, and cure gum disease before it worsens is essential.
+But is gingivitis common in kids?
+Yes.
+Still, even though gingivitis is very common in children, that doesn’t mean it’s good.
+That’s why taking the necessary measures to help prevent, treat, and cure gum disease before it worsens is essential.

 What Is Gingivitis?